Marpa, A practical general parser: the recognizer: The Aycock-Horspool finite automaton

 Aycock and Horspool based their AHFA's on a few observations. \begin{itemize} \item In practice, Earley items sharing the same origin, but having different dotted rules, often appear together in the same Earley set. \item There is in the literature a method for associating groups of dotted rules that often appear together when parsing.
 This method is the LR(0) DFA used in the much-studied LALR and LR parsers. \item The LR(0) items that are the components of LR(0) states are, exactly, dotted rules. \item By taking into account symbols that derive the null string, the LR(0) DFA could be turned into an LR(0) $\epsilon$-DFA, which would be even more effective at grouping dotted rules that often occur together into a single DFA state. \end{itemize}

 AHFA states are, in effect, a shorthand for groups of dotted rules that occur together frequently.
-Aycock and Horspool realized that, by changing Earley items to track AHFA states instead of individual dotted rules, the size of Earley sets could be reduced, and Earley's algorithm made faster in practice.
+Aycock and Horspool realized that, by changing Earley items to track AHFA states instead of individual dotted rules, the size of Earley sets could be reduced, and conjectured that this would make Earley's algorithm faster in practice.

-As a reminder, the original Earley items (EIMT's) were duples, $[\Vdr{x}, \Vorig{x}]$, where \Vdr{x} is a dotted rule.
+\begin{MYsloppy} As a reminder, the original Earley items (\type{EIMT}'s) were duples, $\tuple{\Vdr{x}, \Vorig{x}}$, where \Vdr{x} is a dotted rule.
 An Aycock-Horspool Earley item is a duple